anagha-microsoft/hdi-spark-dr/distcp.md

-# HDInsight-Spark: Replication to DR datacenter on Azure with distcp - by example
+# HDInsight-Spark: distcp for replication to DR - by example

 This sample covers DR for HDInsight Spark leveraging distcp.
 In this example, we will provision HDInsight Spark and dependencies in US East 2 (primary) and US West 2 (secondary).
 The following are steps to deploy and configure replication to DR.<br>